 In summary, there are various issues with Twain’s essay Concerning the Jews, issues which ironically illustrate Twain’s philosemitism as antisemitic.
 Nonetheless, his explanation that antisemitism has its roots in envy is less controversial, with other scholars such as Steven Beller and Gerald Krefetz also espousing this view.
 Whether envy can justifiably be proffered as the main or overriding cause of antisemitism throughout history and in contemporary society is, however, subject to debate.
 The problem of antisemitism is complex, with many historical, religious, economic, and psychological factors contributing to it.

 It is difficult to conclude to what extent, exactly, envy plays in antisemitism (perhaps it is more significant in economic antisemitism than other kinds of antisemitism, for example).
-Nevertheless, it is clear that basic and powerful emotions – like jealousy and fear – play crucial roles in the origin and preservation of hostility toward minority groups.
+Nevertheless, it is clear that basic and powerful emotions – like jealousy and fear – play crucial roles in the origin and preservation of hostility towards minority groups.
 On a personal and collective level, it is wise to deeply question how our perception and treatment of minority groups might be driven by specific insecurities and fears, as this process usually occurs without us being consciously aware of it.